rayen231/AI-Quiz-Generator/README.md

 cd frontend
 streamlit run front.py
 ```
+**Customization Options**
+*You can fine-tune the generated quizzes by adjusting parameters such as:*

+-Quiz Type: Choose your preferred question format (multiple-choice, yes/no, or short-answer).
+-Text/Image Handling: Control the depth of image analysis and text summarization for better question generation.
+-Difficulty : choose hard or medium or hard !

 Now you can upload a PDF, select the quiz type, and generate your AI-powered quiz! 🎉